-The Clubman was launched in 2007 as the first truly practical MINI but came with one key drawback: you couldn't have two rear passenger doors.
-This second generation model not only corrects that oversight but is also smarter, better equipped, higher-tech and more efficient, plus there's the option of four driven wheels.
-But it joins a range that, in the Hatch 5-Door and Countryman models, already boasts similar design of this type.
-Can it stand out?
+The first modern-era MINI Clubman was launched in 2007 as the first truly practical MINI - but came with one key drawback: you couldn't have two rear passenger doors.
+This second generation model not only corrects that oversight but is also smarter, better equipped, higher-tech and more efficient.
+But can it set itself apart from the Hatch 5-Door and Countryman models in MINI's range?
+Let's see.

 It's hard to think of a modernday motoring success story to rival that of BMW's MINI.
 The Bavarians took the 60s design concept, super-sized it and made it the ultimate automotive fashion accessory for the early years of the 21st Century.
 But the car's cheeky compact size was both its greatest draw and its only real limiting factor.
 If the same design could be produced with a dash more practicality, couldn't many more customers be persuaded to join the great MINI Adventure?

 The prospect was tempting, but the problem for the German designers was in creating a truly versatile family car that kept the original three-door model's essential MINI-ness.
 They'd already watched rivals Mercedes struggle - and fail - to develop the smart brand in the same way.
 What they eventually came up with in 2007 was this model, the MINI Clubman, an estate car, but not as we knew it.
 Curious, quirky and thoroughly individualistic, it was a perfect fit for a brand that has always been all those things.
-Now, it's time to evaluate that car's successor, the MK2 model Clubman.
+Nine years later, we got that car's successor, this MK2 model Clubman.
 With five proper doors this time round, a smarter look, extra space and all the MINI brand's latest technology, it's an intriguing prospect.

 Standard with all the engines is a six-speed manual gearbox - with automatic transmission an option on all.
 The smallest three cylinder motor can be optioned with a 'Steptronic' auto that offers six ratios, while the 2.0 litre units both get the option of an eight-speed auto 'box that includes steering wheel-mounted paddles.
 There's no performance reduction if you do decide on the auto option.
 In fact, the eight-speed units actually reduce the 0-62mph times.